Maharashtra Professional Tax Limit Increased

 Profession Tax Enrollment Certificate

 To pay Maharashtra Professional Tax, every employer needs to have a certificate of registration.
-Professional Tax Registration Certificate (PTRC) need to be obtained by the company in the role of Employer.
+Professional Tax Registration Certificate (PTRC) needs to be obtained by the company in the role of Employer.
 Professional Tax Enrollment certificate (PTEC) is to obtain by the company for its existence, and any subsidiary is engaging in the profession (and off-course business) within the state of Maharashtra.

 The act provides the provision to levy a penalty if any entity which is liable to pay the profession tax fails to obtain the Profession Tax Registration Certificate enrollment certificate.